WeblateOrg/weblate/docs/admin/languages.rst

 Android style
    Only used in Android apps, produces language codes like ``pt-rBR``.
-Java style
-   Used by Java—mostly BCP with legacy codes for Chinese.
+BCP style using hyphen as a separator, legacy language codes Uses legacy codes for Chinese and BCP style notation.
 Linux style
    Locales as used by Linux, uses legacy codes for Chinese and POSIX style notation.